GlobalFishingWatch/GFW_technical_documentation/BigQuery-in-Products.md

 ## [Carrier Vessel Portal (CVP)](https://globalfishingwatch.org/carrier-vessel-portal/)

 The Carrier Vessel Portal (CVP) uses publicly available data from 2017 through the present to identify potential vessel encounters and loitering events.
-Updated with new data monthly, it synthesizes fishing registry information to create a picture of potential authorizations for both carrier and fishing vessels involved in transshipment activity.
+It synthesizes fishing registry information to create a picture of potential authorizations for both carrier and fishing vessels involved in transshipment activity.

 **Data in the Portal**
 + V0 API | [Current CVP queries](https://github.com/GlobalFishingWatch/pipe-carrier-portal/tree/master/assets/bigquery)